den-sq/CovidCT-Unsupervised-Denoising/README.md

 This is the general training procedure used for training this model.
 1. First, an Ansecombe transform was applied to the noisy images with correlated noise (G+P).
 2. Since the inter-slice width is negligible, the change in signal between two consecutive slices is approximately 0.
 3. However, noise varies between the two slices.
-Patches from slice[i] were used as input and the corresponding slice[i+1] patch was used target.
+Patches from slice[i] were used as input and the corresponding slice[i+1] patch was used as target.
 4. Over 100 epochs, the unet learns the mean of the observations (true signal) and produces clean image.